-The majority of paid tax preparers recognize that their clients don't want mistakes, delays, or longer refund times so they offer e-filing for their customers.
-Moreover, Massachusetts law requires any preparer who completes more than 10 Massachusetts income tax returns to e-file (TIR 11-13 has a specific taxpayer opt-out provision to this law).
-Preparers who do file paper returns for their clients have specific requirements they must meet to avoid paying penalties and fines.
-You'll find a list of preparers on the DOR website.
+Most paid tax preparers offer e-filing services to help clients avoid errors, delays, and longer refund times.
+Legally, any preparer who files more than 10 Massachusetts income tax returns must e-file (TIR 11-13 includes a specific taxpayer opt-out option for this law).
+Preparers submitting paper returns for clients must meet certain requirements to avoid penalties and fines.
+A list of tax preparers is available on our website.